Our absolute favorite family games and activities to encourage gratefulness for children from 4 years to teens.

 - Headbanz Thankfulness game– It’s our version of Headbanz with a Thanksgiving twist— you can find this fun game over here.
 We’ve had a lot of fun playing this the week of Thanksgiving and it’s also the perfect game for your Thanksgiving gathering.

 - Thanksgiving Charades –Write what you’re thankful for on a piece of paper.
 Place it in a bag and then have everyone pick one out that is not there own.
 Take turns acting it out and guessing what it is.
-You can even add additional challenge and have the person who is acting it out guess who they think that belongs to.
+You can even add an additional challenge and have the person who is acting it out guess who they think that belongs to.
 We played this last year and it was seriously hilarious.

 - Thankfulness Memory Game -Each family member takes turns sharing one thing that he/she is thankful for.
 Before you share you have to remember everyone else’s blessings after adding your own!